GambuzX/Ascii-Raider/docs/README.md

 We already implemented the majority of the different kind of elements and its corresponding behaviors and interactions:

+### Elements
+#### Generic Behaviours

+ - Destructible Elements - all the elements that can be destroyed by an explosion.
  - Physics Elements - all the non static elements (aside from the player and enemy) are affected by gravity and fall down when there's no ground under them.
 They can also be pushed along the map by the player.
 These include Boulders, Level Keys and TNT;
- - Key and Door Key - when there's a door in a certain level, you must first pick up the key in order to unlock and go through the door;
+ - Movable Elements - elements that can move.
+ - Explosive Elements - elements that can explode, destroying elements around it.

+#### Specific Elements

  - Wall - the wall is a static element without any behaviour or interaction that can not be destroyed.
  - Stone Block - this is a static element that differs from the walls in that they can be destroyed by explosions.
+ - Boulder - element that has physics behaviour, used to fill in holes or kill enemies.
  - Enemy - there is already one enemy with random movement that explodes when some kind of stone falls on top of him.
 It also causes the player to die when they collide;
- - Sand  - dug by the player, the blocks of sand disappear when you visit their position;
+ - Sand - static elements that can be dug by the player, disappearing when you visit their position;
  - TNT - this element generates an explosion in its neighbor cells when it hits the ground, some other element falls on top of it or fired by a nearby explosion;
+ - Door - static element that must appear together with a Door Key.
+The player can't go through it until it catches the key, making this element disappear.
+ - Door Key - static element that, when picked up, unlocks the Door on the same level.
  - Level Key - elements that must be pushed by the player to the exit door in order to unlock it and allow the level to be finished.
 Destroying them with explosions makes the level unwinnable.
  - Exit Door - this is the level exit door, meaning you must go through it to go the next level.
 However, this door only opens when all the level keys have already been put in there.

+### Level Builder

-There is a level builder that decodes .lvl files in order to create a new level, allowing us to quickly generate new ones.
+We created a LevelBuilder class that decodes .lvl files in order to create a new level, allowing us to quickly generate new ones.
+These files contain the levels drawn with ASCII symbols, with each type of element having a specific symbol assigned.

+### Screenshots

 ![Level Example 1](https://github.com/FEUP-LPOO/projecto-lpoo-2019-lpoo_710/blob/master/docs/Images/implemented1.png) *Example from level 2*